 All name changes outside of marriage or divorce require petitioning a court.
 This is a separate legal proceeding and can require significant preparation.
 Florida's name change law requires all petitioners undergo a criminal history check.
 Once completed, a petition to change your name will need to contain the following:

 Child name changes involve some extra steps.
-Florida permits a family to change its name in one proceeding – husband, wife, and minor children altogether.
+Florida permits a family to change its name in one proceeding – parents and minor children altogether.
 A petition must contain the same information mentioned above for the parents and the court can change minor children's names at its discretion.
 When a single parent files a petition to change a child's name, then the other parent must be notified.

 2. File the Appropriate Paperwork with Government Agencies